IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

 Parameters
 ----------

-  wait_time_minutes (False, int, 90)
-    None

   subnets (True, list, None)
     (Required for new resource) The subnet where this Load Balancer will be provisioned.

-  description (False, str, None)
+  protocols (False, list, None)
-    Description of a load balancer.
+    Protocols to be assigned to this load balancer.

   ssl_ciphers (False, list, None)
     None

-  protocols (False, list, None)
-    Protocols to be assigned to this load balancer.
+  wait_time_minutes (False, int, 90)
+    None

   type (False, str, PUBLIC)